-Theorem 23 (Finite-dimensional distributions determine process distributions) Let X and Y be two Ξ -valued processes on T with paths in U. Then X and Y have the same distribution iff all their finite-dimensional distributions agree.
+Theorem 23 Let X and Y be two Ξ -valued processes on T with paths in U. Then X and Y have the same distribution iff all their finite-dimensional distributions agree.

 PROOF: "Only if": Since X and Y have the same distribution, applying the any given set of coordinate mappings will result in identically-distributed random vectors, hence all the finite-dimensional distributions will agree.